-Despite the high dental implants cost, over 500,000 people still undergo implant-based restorations every year, so if you want to find out whether the cost of dental implants is worth paying, then stick around as we take a closer look at what you really need to know.
+Despite the high dental implants cost, over 500,000 people still undergo implant-based restorations every year, so if you want to find out whether the cost of dental implants is worth paying, then why don’t you book a free dental consultation at your local dental clinic?
+Meanwhile, let’s take a look at what you really need to know.

 There are in reality any one of a number of factors that can and do affect dental implants cost.
 These include:

 There’s no doubt that cities like Sydney have a higher cost of living than say Hobart or Adelaide and naturally higher rents, higher wages, and higher utilities all play a part in hiking up the cost of dental implants.

 It stands to reason that you’ll want your dental implant to last as long as possible, but did you know that there are around 200 different implant manufacturers utilising 10-15 major systems?

 Some companies like Nobel Biocare, Straumann, MIS, and DIO Navi have been leading the way in implant design for many years.
 As such, they’ve spent millions of dollars in development, design, and clinical testing.
 Naturally, these companies charge more in return for the very best products.

 The field of dental implants never stays still.
 There are always new technologies and techniques emerging that help dentists to deliver better, faster, and more accurate results for patients.
 As such, dentists who wish to be at the forefront of this technology regularly attend training programs and seminars, all of which cost money.